tarkalabs/tarka-chat/README.md

 Demo is deployed from the application code in `demo/` folder.
 Link: https://tarkalabs.github.io/tarka-chat/demo/

-## Dev notes

-If you wanted to run this code in your local for development purposes, Run the following command from project root folder `yarn dev` and open `dev/index.html` in your browser to see the chat window.
-Your local changes will be hot reloaded

 ## Old versions

 - v1.1 : https://d1fmfone96g0x2.cloudfront.net/tarka-chat-1.1.umd.js
 - v1.0 : https://d1fmfone96g0x2.cloudfront.net/tarka-chat-1.1.umd.js

 Check [release notes](RELEASE.md) for details

+---

+# Dev notes

+If you wanted to run this code in your local for development purposes, Run the following command from project root folder `yarn dev` and open `dev/index.html` in your browser to see the chat window.
+Your local changes will be hot reloaded

+## Releasing new version

+Maintainers can release a new version of tarka chat by running the github action `release`.
+This will push a new release into our CDN based on the version in the package.json file and creates a new github release